wireapp/brand/text/sample-usage/index.md

 They can then “log in” _(two words)_ to their account — _no longer “sign in”_.

 People can “log out” of the application and reset their password by selecting options from the … menu in their “Profile”.

+### Annual vs. yearly

+In billing communications for Wire teams, use ”annual subscription”, not ”yearly”.

 ### Calls to action
 Never ask people to **click here**.
 Instead, link the key nouns or verbs in the call to action.